slackapi/bolt-python/docs/_tutorials/getting_started.md

 When you're finished, you'll have this ⚡️[Getting Started with Slack app](https://github.com/slackapi/bolt-python/tree/main/examples/getting_started) to run, modify, and make your own.

 > 💡 For this guide, we are going to be using [Socket Mode](https://api.slack.com/apis/connections/socket), our recommended option for those just getting started and building something for their team.
-If you already know you're going to want to use HTTP as your app's communication protocol, head over to our parallel guide, [Getting Started with HTTP](/bolt-js/tutorial/getting-started-http).
+If you already know you're going to want to use HTTP as your app's communication protocol, head over to our parallel guide, [Getting Started over HTTP](/bolt-python/tutorial/getting-started-http).

 ---